brawer/cadaref/README.md

 [georeference](https://en.wikipedia.org/wiki/Georeferencing)
 historical [cadastral maps](https://en.wikipedia.org/wiki/Cadastre).
-Cadaref matches cartographic symbols against geographic points to produce a cloud-optimized georeferenced TIFF image.
+Cadaref matches cartographic symbols against geographic points to produce cloud-optimized GeoTIFF images.

 In the Zürich project, the cartographic symbols were found on archived maps by means of Computer Vision, and the geographic locations were taken from a database of survey points.
+It does not really matter though; Cadaref is just matching point sets.

-Cadaref’s matching algorithm is resilient to noisy data such as demolished points or errors in symbol recognition, which helps to bridge the time gap when matching decade-old maps against a digital dataset of the early 21th century.
+Cadaref’s matching algorithm is resilient to noisy data.
+This helps to overcome the limitations of computer vision in symbol recognition, and it also helps to bridge the time gap between decade-old historical maps and the earliest digitally available data.

 ![scan](./doc/sample.png)

 ## Context